 - Where to Stay in Cornwall

-- Cornwall Neighborhood Guide
+- Cornwall Town and Village Guide

 - 3. Newquay – Best Area to Stay in Cornwall for Nightlife

-Where to Stay in Cornwall
+- FAQ about Finding a Place to Stay in Cornwall

 Your accommodation can make or break your Cornwall adventure, so make sure you choose carefully.
 These are our highest recommendations for places to stay in Cornwall.

-Best Hostel in Cornwall: easyPZ Backpackers Penzance
+Best Hostel in Cornwall: Cohort Hostel, St Ives

 Best Hotel in Cornwall: Sea Jade Guest House

 Cornwall is a massive and spectacular county located in southern England.
 It is one of the most isolated and unique parts of the country and is a popular holiday destination for domestic and international travellers.
 Cornwall’s coolest places to go are scattered all around the county.

 Cornwall covers an area of more than 3,560 square kilometres.
 It is comprised of hundreds of colourful towns and charming villages that each offer distinct character and diverse beauty.